medavox/tuki-nuwa.old/text/for-public/Phonology.md

 Toki Nawa allows a lot of flexibility in pronunciation; as long as you make yourself understood, `ali li puna`!

-They are usually pronounced in one of the following ways:
+They are usually pronounced in any of the following ways:

 Letter  | Pronunciation examples
 --------|-----------------------